 You have no idea when the last time the hotel floors, blankets, or toilet got a proper wash.
 Unfortunately, even fancy hotels have bad housekeepers who will skip disinfecting the counters or remote control if it “looks” good enough.

-Lastly, you can set up your RV and not worry anyone will come in to clean or mess with your belongings.
+Lastly, you can set up your RV and not worry about anyone coming in to clean or mess with your belongings.
 Theft of laptops, wallets, jewelry, or other valuables isn’t uncommon in a hotel but is rare in RV campgrounds.

 7. You Can Bring Sports or Outdoor Gear